The Definitive (and Completely Uncontroversial) Ranking of the Movies of Christopher Nolan

 Just, you know—you shoulda cast someone other than Leo, Chris.
 Just sayin’.

 6. Following (1999)

-Shot on a shoestring budget with a minimal cast and utilising mostly natural light, Following is a in many ways—and like with so many debuts—a taste of things to come, of themes and techniques to be revisited.
-There is a thief called Cobb; a fractured time line that plays with our perceptions as well as the characters’; and a few flip reveals when it comes to identity.
+Shot on a shoestring budget with a minimal cast and utilizing mostly natural light, Following is in many ways—and like with so many debuts—a taste of things to come, of themes and techniques to be revisited.
+There is a thief called Cobb; a fractured timeline that plays with our perceptions as well as the characters’; and a few flip reveals when it comes to identity.
 Hell, there’s even a Batman symbol on a door at one point.

 Following isn’t just a taster however.
 It is a very good movie in its own right.
 A young writer who enjoys following people decides one day to follow a man who turns out to be a very specific type of thief, their developing relationship bringing unforeseen complications to our protagonist’s life.
 Just shy of seventy minutes long, you can watch the full thing on YouTube, and I would urge you to do so if you haven’t.
 It’s an assured bit of movie making, especially for a debut, and it is a lot of fun.